-$$LI'' + RI' + \frac{1}{C}I = E'(t).$$
+$$LI'' + RI' + \frac{1}{C}I = E'(t)$$

-The function E'(t) can have discontinuities.
+The voltage function, E'(t), might have discontinuities.
 For example, the voltage in the circuit can be periodically turned on and off.
 The previous methods that we have used to solve second order linear differential equations may not apply here.
-However, the Laplace transform, an integral transform, allows us to change a differential equation to an algebraic equation.
+However, the Laplace transform, an integral transform, gives a method of solving such equations.

 As a second example, let us consider a population of fish that is governed by exponential growth, and suppose that we wish to determine the effects of seasonal fishing.
 In other words, harvesting will not be continuous.
-For example, we might only allow harvesting during the first half of the year,
+For example, we might only allow fishing at a constant rate r during the first half of the year,